Artist Registry

 These paintings were installed on the exterior of an industrial building in the arts district of downtown LA.
 The paintings are all roughly 4' x 5', and were made over the course of a 30 period.
 These works were important enough to me that I left them streched on the stercher bars, moved them from Long Island, to Philadephia, to the meatpacking district of NYC, and then to Brooklyn and finally Los Angeles.
 They were well travelled, cared for and apparently precious to me, being examples of periods of my artistic development that I was unable or unwilling to sell or part with.

 Although what you see are gestural marks, the result is a conceptual artwork, created through the process of sacrifice and collaboration.
 This is not a painting made by a person or individual, but a group, a we, a society of anonymous givers.
-Here, a gestural painting becomes a conceptual artwork, a twist of the mind making this magic possible.
+Here, a gestural painting becomes a conceptual artwork, a twist of the mind making this possible.